mautic/documentation/leads/lead_monitoring.md

 mautic.track("cart_screen", "myemail@somewhere.com")
 ```

-Which is nothing more than an HTTP request to this GET-formatted URL, as shown in previous section:
+Which is nothing more than an HTTP request to this GET-formatted URL (as also shown in previous section):

 ```
 http://yourdomain.com/mtracking.gif?page_url=cart_screen&email=myemail@somewhere.com
 ```

+Important: Make sure in your App, that the above HTTP request (if possible, re-use the cookie from the mautic.addLead POST request prior) is using a cookie AND that you keep this cookie from one request to the next.
+This how Mautic (and other tracking software) knows that it's really the same user.
+If you can't do this, you may run in the (unlikely but possible) case where you have multiple leads from the same IP address and Mautic will merge them all into a single lead.

 ### Other Online Monitoring